PO Box 10, Oxford, OX1 1EN

 A secure tenancy allows certain people the right to take over a tenancy when a tenant dies.
 They are:

-A spouse or civil partner must have occupied the property as their only or principal home at the time of the tenant's death
+A spouse or civil partner, or those living together as husband and wife or civil partners, must have occupied the property as their only or principal home at the time of the tenant's death.

 The tenancy must have started before April 2012 and the family member must have resided with the tenant as their only or principal home continuously for the 12 months immediately prior to the tenant's death.
 The twelve-month period need not have been in the same property, e.g. the tenant was transferred by Oxford City Council or mutually exchanged tenancies.